December 2024

 Christina Paolucci & Scott Spears

-Eastgate Neighbors Win a Regional Emmy
+Eastgate Neighbors Win an Emmy

 Neighbors Scott Spears and Christina Paolucci on Merryhill Drive won an Emmy for their most recent documentary, “A Higher Law: The Oberlin-Wellington Rescue of 1858” in the historical documentary category at the Ohio Valley Regional Emmys in Lexington Kentucky Saturday July 20th.